Inverse Complexity Lab

 2. Inverse problems and reconstruction of large-scale systems from indirect data.

-3. Uncertainty quantification for complex system data.
+3. Uncertainty quantification for complex systems.

 4. Generative models that characterize modular hierarchies, ranks, and latent spaces.